 Perhaps we weren't really at the zero bound.
-Perhaps each year people expected interest rates to recover in the very near future.
+Perhaps people expected interest rates to recover in the very near future.
 Perhaps time T in the previous graph was always a year or less, addressing the concerns of the last section.
-Perhaps we were in a stochastic version of the right-hand, "active," unique locally bounded equilbrium of figure 5, one that just briefly touched zero.
-Perhaps the appearance of a zero bound just represents the proverbial seven years of bad luck, or twenty-five in Japan's case; one bad draw after another.
+Perhaps we were in a stochastic version of the the right hand, "active," unique locally bounded equilbrium of Figure 5, one that just briefly touched zero.
+Perhaps the appearance of a zero bound just represents the proverbial seven years of bad luck, or 25 in Japan's case; one bad draw after another.

 This view formed the basis of several comments at the conference.
-As other examples, Swanson and Williams (2014) measure the responsiveness of one- and two-year Treasury bills to macro news, and conclude that they remained responsive from 2008 to 2010, indicating expectations of active policy and a soon-forthcoming exit, only becoming suggestive of a zero bound in late 2011.
+As other examples, Swanson and Williams (2014) measure the responsiveness of 1 and 2 year treasury bills to macro news, and conclude that they remained responsive from 2008 to 2010, indicating expectations of active policy and a soon-forthcoming exit, only becoming suggestive of a zero bound in late 2011.
 That still leaves 2011-2017, however.
-García-Schmidt and Woodford (2015) write similarly no central banks have actually experimented with date-based forward guidance that referred to dates more than about two years in the future; and while the period in which the U.S. federal funds rate target has remained at its lower bound has (as of the time of writing) lasted for more than six years, there was little reason for anyone to expect it to remain at this level for so long when the lower bound was reached at the end of 2008.
+García-Schmidt and Woodford (2015) write similarly

+...no central banks have actually experimented with date-based forward guidance that referred to dates more than about two years in the future; and while the period in which the U.S. federal funds rate target has remained at its lower bound has (as of the time of writing) lasted for more than six years, there was little reason for anyone to expect it to remain at this level for so long when the lower bound was reached at the end of 2008.

-(The first sentence is a bit misleading for the questions here.
+The first sentence is a bit misleading.
 The zero bound is usually thought of as a constraint, not a choice.
-Forward guidance is only a commitment that should the economy improve the Fed will nonetheless keep rates low, but if the economy does not improve one nonetheless expects zero interest rates even without forward guidance.)
+Forward guidance is only a commitment that should the economy improve the Fed will nonetheless keep rates low, but if the economy does not improve one nonetheless expects zero interest rates even without forward guidance.

-A similar puzzle occurs in matching a standard New Keynesian model such as figure 15, in which only transitory interest rate changes (with an AR[1] response) cause disinflation, to the standard intuition that 1980-1995 represented a disinflation created by a sustained high-interest policy.
-There, to produce the appearance of high interest rates slowly beating down inflation, one has to argue that 1980 to 1995 represented 15 years of good luck, continual expectations of a return to high interest rates, continually confounded by events.
+A similar puzzle occurs in matching a standard new-Keynesian model such as Figure 15, in which only transitory interest rate changes (with an AR(1) response) cause disinflation, to the standard intuition that 1980-1995 represented a disinflation created by a sustained high-interest policy.
+There, one has to argue that 1980 to 1995 represented 15 years of good luck, continual expectations of a return to high interest rates, continually confounded by events.
+Bordo, Erceg, Levin, and Michaels (2007), Bordo, Erceg, Levin, and Michaels (2017) document such a view, contrasting the successful high-growth post-civil war deflationary return to a gold standard with the 1980s.
+They document survey expectations of a return to inflation, and with it higher interest rates, throughout the 1980s.
+Their main point is to account for the recessions of the early 1980s vs. the post civil war growth, however.

-It is possible that long stretches of data do not represent the impulseresponse function of interest rates to inflation, as expectations were always somewhere else.
-But each year that passes makes a bad luck story harder to maintain, relative to the simple alternative that maybe we are seeing just what we seem to see, stability and at least long-run Fisherian response.
+It is possible that long stretches of data do not represent the impulse response function of interest rates to inflation, as expectations were always somewhere else.
+But each year that passes makes a bad luck story harder to maintain, relative to the simple alternative that maybe we are seeing just what we seem to see, a stable and at least long-run Fisherian response.